 4. Partner Group Presentations (five minutes each – questions may be taken about general topics, detailed and specific questions are best kept to the break)

-c) Prince George District Teachers Association Report (Tina Cousins, Richard Giroday)
+c) Prince George District Teachers Association Report (Richard Giroday)

-- Prince George Principal and Vice Principals Association Report (Dan Watt)
+d) Prince George Principal and Vice Principals Association Report (Kelly Johansen)

 (5 – 10 minute snack break, opportunity for further partner group discussions)